x1ren/The-Lair/docs/Final Story Line/The Lair Storyline.md

 <b>MA'AM TULIN</b><br>
 “You held the structures together.
 You commanded them, instead of being lost among them.
 With this, you are prepared for the final judgement — but be warned, it will call upon all that you have learned.”

-The library doors creak open, revealing the golden staircase upward.
+<i>The library doors creak open, revealing the golden staircase upward.<i>